adriantanasse/CyberSecurity/01-INCIDENT-SOC-ANALYSIS/06-Windows-Lateral-Movement-Threat-Detection/README.md

 # Victim User Creation

-Created 3 new users to act as victims.
+Created 3 new users on the Windows 10 Workstation to act as victims.

 ![user-creation](screenshots/user-creation.png)